Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Introduction

-Given a heterogeneous collection of 3D shapes spanning multiple object categories and styles, our method performs style co-analysis over projected feature lines from each 3D shape and backproject the learned style features onto the 3D shapes at the end.
+Given a heterogeneous collection of 3D shapes spanning multiple object categories and styles, our method performs style co-analysis over projective line drawings of each 3D shape and backproject the learned style features onto the 3D shapes at the end.
 As shown in Figure~\ref{fig:overview}, our core analysis pipeline consists of three stages: 1) mid-level patch sampling and pre-selection of candidate style patches; 2) view feature encoding based on patch convolution; and 3) multi-view feature fusion and style clustering under the framework of {\em partially shared latent factor learning\/} or PSLF~\cite{liu2015partially}, which selects the final style patches from the candidates.

 PSLF fits well with projective analysis, as it is designed for multi-view feature analysis and learning.
-As a means for feature fusion, PSLF deciphers the {\em consistent\/} and {\em complementary\/} information from multi-view features and integrates them informatively. \fnn{We show that it is competitive with conventional feature fusion approaches, in particular, max-pooling in multi-view CNN~\cite{su2015multi}.} Furthermore, PSLF discovers shape styles by clustering shapes and selecting the most discriminative mid-level patches which accentuate the clustering; this is consistent with how styles are typically characterized~\cite{wiki:vis_style}. \fn{ This makes our PSLF-based feature learning and encoding more interpretable, especially in the context of view-based 3D shape style analysis, differentiating it from widely adopted end-to-end deep learning methods.} To support both unsupervised and semi-supervised style analysis, we develop a {\em constrained\/} formulation of PSLF which accepts both user-specified shape style labels~\cite{Style17} and style-ranked triplets as classical metric learning~\cite{garces2014,lun2015elements,liu2015style}.
-This represents a key difference to most deep learning based solutions which rely on strong supervision.
+It deciphers the consistent and complementary information from the features of multiple views and integrate them in a better informed way.
+We show that such an advanced feature fusion scheme performs much better than the max-pooling used in multi-view CNN~\cite{su2015multi}.
+Furthermore, PSLF discovers shape styles by clustering shapes and selecting the most discriminative mid-level patches which accentuate the clustering; this is consistent with how styles are typically characterized~\cite{wiki:vis_style}.
+To support both unsupervised and semi-supervised style analysis, we develop a {\em constrained\/} formulation of PSLF which accepts both user-specified shape style labels~\cite{Style17} and style-ranked triplets as classical metric learning~\cite{garces2014,lun2015elements,liu2015style}.

 Figure~\ref{fig:teaser} shows a sample result, where our style co-analysis was performed on 400 mixed furniture pieces (top row).
-Four shapes deemed to belong to the same style cluster (not all shapes in the cluster appear in the figure) are shown with their style patches highlighted, both on the shape and also in feature lines (insets).
+Four shapes deemed to belong to the same style cluster (not all shapes in the cluster appear in the figure) are shown with their style patches highlighted, both on the shape and also in line drawings (see insets).